• g2 badge

 • Pure bundling.
 Only you choose the products in the bundle

-• Mix & match bundling.
+• Mix and match bundling.
 Customers are free to select products

 • New product bundling.
 Includes new products and is available for a limited time